 We give fruit & vegetables an identity.
 Because we don't treat them as nameless objects that merely serve a purpose.
-Each variety has its own story, characteristics that make it special.
+Every variety has its own story, characteristics that make it special.
 Our mission is to tell you this story, to let you be a part of it, and we see it as an exciting experience to bring you closer to this diverse pleasure.

 Introduction